muneebm/sips/sips/sips/sip-009-nft-standard.md

 For any call to `get-owner` with an id greater than the last token id returned by the `get-last-token-id` function, the call should return a response `(ok none)`.

-This method should be defined as read-only, i.e. `define-read-only`.
+This function should be defined as read-only, i.e. `define-read-only`.

 ### Transfer

 `(transfer (uint principal principal) (response bool (tuple (kind (string-ascii 32)) (code uint))))`

 The function changes the ownership of the NFT for the given identifier from the sender principal to the recipient principal.

+This function must be defined with define-public, as it alters state, and should be externally callable.

 After a successful call to `transfer`, the function `get-owner` must return the recipient of the `transfer` call as the new owner.